Fornaxian/pixeldrain_web/res/include/md/business.md

 ## The competition

-There no shortage of file sharing sites on the internet.
+There is no shortage of file sharing sites on the internet.
 Some of them are very large, but none of them are perfect.

 ### WeTransfer